Axway-API-Management-Plus/apigateway-openlogging-elk/README.md

 ```
 API_MANAGER=http://my.apimanager.com:443
 ```
-If you have several API Managers within your domain, you have to configure via a mapping which group (groupId) belongs to which API Manager.
+If you have several API Managers within your domain, you have to configure a mapping which group (groupId) belongs to which API Manager.
 The following syntax is used for this:
 ```
 API_MANAGER=group-2#https://api-manager-1:8075, group-5#https://api-manager-2:8275
 ```
 When the API Builder is started, to validate the configuration, a login to each API-Manager is performed.
 Currently the same API manager user (API_MANAGER_USERNAME/API_MANAGER_PASSWORD) is used for each API Manager.

 ### Secure API-Builder Traffic-Monitor API